ucsb-cs156/ucsb-cs156.github.io/topics/dokku/deploying_simple_app.md

 1. `ssh username@csil.cs.ucsb.edu` then to your dokku machine (e.g. `ssh dokku-01.cs.ucsb.edu`) substituting your dokku number in place of `01`.

-2. To create an app with the name `app-name`, use the command `dokku ps:rebuild app-name`.
+2. To create an app with the name `app-name`, use the command `dokku apps:create app-name`.

    For example, if your app name is `jpa01-cgaucho`, use the command: